 You might find that your cancer or your cancer treatment makes it difficult to eat or drink properly.
 Or your cancer might stop you absorbing some nutrients from your food or drink.
 So you might have low levels of particular nutrients.
 This can make you feel unwell.

 You might need to have dietary supplements if you have low levels of certain nutrients.
 Some hormone treatments for breast and prostate cancer can weaken your bones.
 So your doctor might prescribe calcium and Vitamin D to protect your bones.
 Or your cancer might stop you from easily absorbing nutrients from your food.
 So your doctor might prescribe a daily multivitamin and mineral supplement.

 Most people use supplements alongside their cancer treatments, such as radiotherapy or chemotherapy.
 But others choose to use them instead of conventional treatments.

 Taking dietary supplements instead of conventional cancer treatment could harm your health.
-It might reduce the chance of curing or controlling your cancer.
+Choosing to stop conventional treatment recommended by your doctor could reduce the chance of curing or controlling your cancer.

 Vitamins and dietary supplements come as pills, tablets or a liquid.
 Some complementary or alternative therapists also use injections of dietary supplements.

 Some vitamins or minerals could interfere with how well cancer drugs work.
 Antioxidant supplements such as co enzyme Q10, selenium and the vitamins A, C and E can help to prevent cell damage.
 But there is some evidence that taking high dose antioxidant supplements during cancer treatment might make the treatment less effective.

 Get advice from your doctor, specialist nurse or dietitian if you want to take supplements and are having any kind of cancer treatment.